Ceramics in Cosmetic Dentistry

 The latest generation of dental ceramics has given a tremendous boost to cosmetic dentistry.
 When fabricated with great care, these materials are extremely natural looking and can transform your appearance.
 They are also biocompatible, allowing healthy gum tissue to grow alongside the crown or dental bridge.

 Drs.
-Levy and Gatha take a health-focused, holistic approach to dental treatment and in choosing the materials he uses to restore teeth.
-Because of this whole body philosophy of treatment, he stresses the use of biocompatible materials.
+Levy and Motwani take a health-focused, holistic approach to dental treatment and in choosing the materials they use to restore teeth.
+Because of this whole body philosophy of treatment, the doctors stress the use of biocompatible materials.
 Please check our Holistic Dentistry page for more information on our health-focused services.

 Let’s discuss the types of biocompatible cosmetic dentistry materials.